AZHenley/wiggleface/README.md

 Wiggleface is a silly game engine created as an in-class activity for my students.
 It gives you access to 16x16 wiggling pixels with a restricted palette of 8 colors.

 See rainbow.py, animations.py, or snake.py for example usage.
-Run these like `python3 snake.py` to play.
+Needs `pip install pygame`.
+Play the examples like `python3 snake.py`.

 ## Using Wiggleface